 Do you want to have beautiful words written to and about you for your friends to see through texts, posts, and email, or would you rather have a warm, lovely conversation with someone who’s fully present?
 Does it have to be an either-or choice between communications technology and relating?
 What do you think?
 Feel free to leave comments.

 And if you know someone who’s more comfortable with remote communication than with relating, let them know that good treatment can help them enjoy and appreciate the satisfactions of relating!
-If that description fits you, give me a call at 212-353-0296 or send me an email, and we’ll get started.
+If that description fits you, reach out to me here.
 I look forward to speaking with you.